MariahCasciola/restaurant-reservations/README.md

 Paths for UI:

-`/dashboard` shows reservations of today's date
+`/dashboard` Display reservations of today's date

-`/dashboard?date=2023-06-04` shows reservations of the date YYYY-MM-DD
+`/dashboard?date=2023-06-04` Display reservations of specific date YYYY-MM-DD

 `/search` Search a reservation by number